Beaconsys/Beacon/README.md

 6. Logstash-1.5 or above

 ## ii.
 Deployment
-Prepare monitoring nodes (Beacon's client will collect data on these nodes), storage nodes (Beacon's server will store all of data on these nodes), and  a dedicated visualization node (Optional, Beacon's web server will run on this node)
+Prepare monitoring nodes (Beacon's client will collect data on these nodes), storage nodes (Beacon's server will store data on these nodes), and  a dedicated visualization node (Beacon's web server will run on this node)
 1. Deploy monitoring daemons on monitoring nodes
 2. Deplot Elasticsearch + Redis + Logstash on storage nodes
 3. Deploy web server on the dedicated visualization node